-No-spend days or spending fasts are times when you make a promise to yourself not to spend money on certain days or certain periods of time.
+No-spend days or spending fasts or cash diets are times when you make a promise to yourself not to spend money on certain days or certain periods of time.

-There are some people who find these to be very effective.
+Some people find these to be very effective.

 Case in Point:

-But here is why I advise NOT to do a spending diet.
+But here is why I advise NOT to do a spending diet and no-spend days:

 Have You Ever Physically Fasted?

 If you want to approach a spending fast the same way- go ahead.
-If you feel that your whole being is consumed by shopping then this might be the right tactic for you.
-But for most people, its not about the drastic measures of fasting.
+If you feel that your whole being is consumed by shopping, this might be the right tactic.
+But for most people, it’s not about the drastic measures of fasting.
 In fact, fasting just makes us load up on the opposite before and after.

-I am going to assume that you, like me, have limited reserves of effort and energy to out forth.
-So you, like me, want your actions to make a really big difference and to actually get you to wherever you want to be.
+I will assume that you, like me, have limited reserves of effort and energy to put forth.
+Like me, you want your actions to make a really big difference and actually get you to wherever you want to be.
 If you want to change- then the actions you do should lead to change.
 You don’t want a quick-fix that won’t last.
 You want real, lasting change.